-Burst Write followed by Burst Read : RL = 5 (AL = 2, CL = 3), WL = 4, tWTR = 2, BL = 4 where tWTR is the write-to-read turn-around time tWTR expressed in clock cycles.
+Burst Write Operation: RL = 3 (AL = 0, CL = 3), WL = 2, BL = 4 where tWTR is the write-to-read turn-around time tWTR expressed in clock cycles.
 The tWTR is not a write recovery time (tWR) but the time required to transfer 4 bit write data from the input buffer into sense amplifiers in the array.